Macaws

 Temperament

 Macaws are playful and active, and they have exuberant personalities to go along with their sizes.
 But this also makes them very challenging pets.
-Macaws that are not regularly handled or have hormonal imbalances, drastic environmental changes, or little mental stimulation can become aggressive, territorial, destructive, and problematic.
+Macaws that are not regularly handle or have hormonal imbalances, drastic environmental changes, or little mental stimulation can become aggressive, territorial, destructive, and problematic.
 A well-cared-for macaw that receives appropriate nutrition, mental stimulation, enrichment, attention, and space makes a unique, long-lived companion that is very affectionate and loyal.

 Macaws are loud and noisy.
 Their vocalizations can be more than some people can tolerate, and they can scream when they want to.
 They do have the ability to say words and mimic your speech, but it is not as bright as some other pet bird species.